 generic function on parameter specializers and qualifiers, the

-existing method is removed by calling REMOVE-METHOD
+existing method is removed by calling REMOVE-METHOD before the

 new method is added.
 See the [ANSI CL standard] section